Airlines Oppose UK ETA Price Hike

 Date

-The International Air transport Association (IATA) opposes the UK Home Office proposal to increase the costs of UK Electronic travel Authorizations (ETAs) by 60% to GBP 16.
-Willie Walsh, IATA's Director General, commented as follows:
+(MENAFN- Caribbean News Global) SWITZERLAND / ENGLAND – The International Air transport Association (IATA) opposes the UK Home Office proposal to increase the costs of UK Electronic travel Authorizations (ETAs) by 60 percent to GBP 16.

 Legal Disclaimer: